aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

 - Load the all-electron density and the pwc and chk files as two fields in critic2.
 Set the former as the reference density and the latter as INTEGRABLE DELOC.
-If the system is spin-polarized, two checkpoint files will be necessary, one for each spin component (see the FeO case in the [example](/critic2/example02/)).
+If the system is spin-polarized, two checkpoint files will be necessary, one for each spin component.

 - Run YT or BADER.

-See the [examples page](/critic2/example02/) for some detailed examples in simple cases.

 Additional options for the DI calculation follow.
 The NOU option disables the use of the U rotation matrices to calculate the